DeepLcom/sql-mock/docsource/faq.md

 There will definitely be folks in the community that are in the need of support for the database you just created all the setup for.
 Feel free to create a PR on this repository that we can start supporting your database system!

-## I am missing a specific ColumnMock type for my model fields
+## I am missing a specific BaseColumnMock type for my model fields

 We implemented some basic column types but it could happen that you don't find the one you need.
 Luckily, you can easily create those with the tools provided.
-The only thing you need to do is to inherit from the `ColumnMock` that is specific to your database system (e.g. `BigQueryColumnMock`) and write classes for the column mocks you are missing.
+The only thing you need to do is to inherit from the `BaseColumnMock` that is specific to your database system (e.g. `BigQueryColumnMock`) and write classes for the column mocks you are missing.
 Usually you only need to set the correct `dtype`.
 This would later be used in the `cast(col to <dtype>)` expression.

 ```python
 # Replace the import with the database system you are using